Nepenthes paniculata

+Distribution and habitat

 Nepenthes paniculata is probably endemic to Doorman Top, a mountain in New Guinea (03°28′01″S 138°26′59″E).
 In recent times it has been recorded from mossy forest on a ridge top at 1,460 m altitude.

+Hybrids

 No forms or varieties of this species have been described.
 It may form natural hybrids with N. papuana.

+Botanical history

 In 1994, A. Wistuba, H. Rischer, B. Baumgartl, and B. Kistler explored Doorman Top in search of N. paniculata but found no Nepenthes other than N. lamii (then known as N. vieillardii) and N. maxima.
 However, they climbed a different slope to the one from which N. paniculata was originally collected.

 In August 2013, the species was rediscovered by a team consisting of Holger Gossner, Thomas Gronemeyer, David Marwinski, Stewart McPherson, Marius Micheler, Joachim Nerz, Andreas Wistuba, and Urs Zimmermann.
 This expedition was the first to document the lower pitchers, which superficially resemble those of N. merrilliana and species related to it from the Philippines.